oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 </project>
 ```

-This project structure should be compiling fine if you go to the project root and execute `mvn compile`.
-Please note that Maven uses the JDK defined by the environment variable JAVA_HOME.
-So please use JAVA_HOME poiting to a Java 9+ JDK.
+This project structure is enough for compiling if you go to the project root and run `mvn compile`.

-Please don't confuse Maven modules with Java Modules.
-Maven modules are just a separation into sub-projects.
+**NOTE:** Please don't confuse Maven modules with Java Modules.

+**Maven modules** are used to separate a project into multiple sub-projects.
+The main project will have a `pom.xml` referencing sub-projects on `<modules>` section.
+Each sub-project will have its own `pom.xml`.
+When building the main project it will automatically build the sub-projects too.

+**Java modules** is another name for JPMS (Java Platform Module System), added on JDK 9 under the name Project Jigsaw.
+It allows applications (packaged as JAR or WAR) to define a `module-info.java` file on its root with directives that control which classes the application will allow others to access and which other modules it needs on compile or runtime.

-## Writing initial application without Java modules
+## Writing Initial Application Without Java Modules

-Let's write some classes without using the Java modules so we can afterwards include the module definitions and see the differences.
+Let's write some classes without using the Java modules so we can afterward include the module definitions and see the differences.
 What defines that an application is using Java modules is the presence of `module-info.java` on its source root.
 We'll be creating this later on.

-### Persistence module
+### Persistence Module

 Create a class `Bird` on the Persistence module for representing the entity that we'll be saving to DB.
 This class will be stored on `persistence/src/main/java/com/okta/developer/animals/bird/Bird.java`